|

 If you register as a domestic partnership, then you have all the same family law rights as married couples do, including rights of property division, spousal support and succession rights on intestacy.

-While a common law relationship is over when it's over, you must formally dissolve a domestic partnership.
+While a common law relationship is over when it’s over, the rules require that you must formally dissolve a domestic partnership.

 This can be done by filing a joint Statement of Termination or a sworn statement by one person stating that there has been a separation for at least one year, with the Vital Statistics Office, filing a separation agreement with the court or marrying someone else.